fossabot/fuzzify-pashto/README.md

 ##### opitons.es2018

 - `false` **(default)** Will not use [lookbehind assertions](https://v8.dev/blog/regexp-lookbehind-assertions) in regex because [they are not supported on every platform](https://caniuse.com/#feat=js-regexp-lookbehind)
 - `true` Only to be used with an environment like recent version of Chrome or Node.js, where lookbehind assertions [are supported](https://node.green/).
 This allows for cleaner matching of word beginnings, properly handling spaces and punctuation. **warning:** Do not use this if using in different, unsupported environments.
-It will cause a syntax error
+It will cause a syntax error.

 ##### options.ignoreDiacritics